COMMITMENTS AND CONTINGENCIES

 Delinquent Payroll Taxes Payable

-As of the date hereof, the Company has paid its delinquent payroll taxes and late fees in full.
-At September 30, 2020 and December 31, 2019, the payroll taxes payable balance of $3,146 and $115,111 includes accrued late fees in the amount of zero and $37,210, respectively.
+The Company has subsequently paid its delinquent IRS payroll taxes and late fees.
+At December 31, 2020 and December 31, 2019, the payroll taxes payable balance of $3,146 and $115,111 included accrued late fees in the amount of zero and $37,210, respectively.
+The remaining balance of $3,146 with the state of California will be remitted in 2021.

 Operating Lease Obligations